-M.1.3 Citizenship Grades
+M.1.4 Citizenship Grades

 Citizenship grades are given every nine weeks along with academic grades.
 Teachers use the criteria presented below to describe the student's behavior and work ethic in the classroom.
 Note that these criteria refer to the quality of the student's interaction with peers, response to those in authority, and respect of the learning environment.
-In addition, citizenship grades may also be impacted by the classroom behavior logs maintained in each class.
-(See M.3.2 Classroom Standards.)

 Grade of "S" is expected of all students.
 Grades of "N" or "U" indicate that the student is having difficulty with appropriate classroom behavior.
-Students receiving grades of "N" or "U" will be counseled in an effort to lead the student into compliance with expected standards of behavior.
 Students may be placed on Disciplinary Probation with a quarter mark of "U" or multiple "N's".
 In addition, probation could also impact the student's eligibility for extracurricular activities.